uhi22/clara-logs/readme.md

 - Recorded by: uhi
 - Results: charging loop is reached.
 The charger is not able to keep the demanded voltage (230V) and ramps up to 420V.
 Quite bright lamp, but it survived.
 After ~10s, the charger sees that something went wrong and says EVSEStatusCode=6, and the voltage goes to zero.

+## 2024-02-18_clara_efacecQC45_badRegulation
+- Charger: Efacec QC45 triple charger 50kW
+- Test setup: Foccci/Clara with Lightbulb demo configuration.
+- Clara software version: with the MAC-from-STM feature
+- Recorded by: uhi
+- Results: charging loop is reached.
+The charger is not able to keep the demanded voltage (230V) and ramps up to 241V.
+The charger sees that something went wrong and says EVSEStatusCode=6, and the voltage goes to zero.